What is Joe Biden's Net Worth and Salary?

-Joe Biden Net Worth and Salary: Joe Biden is an American politician who has a net worth of $9 million.
-Biden was the 47th vice president of the United States, serving alongside Barack Obama from 2009 to 2017.
-He was also a senator from Delaware from 1973 to 2009.
+Joe Biden is an American politician who has a net worth of $9 million.
+Joe Biden served as a Senator from Delaware from 1973 to 2009.
+He then served as the 47th Vice President of the United States under President Barack Obama from 2009 to 2017.
 In 2020, he became the Democratic nominee for the U.S. presidential election, running against Donald Trump.
-In November 2020 he was chosen to be America's 46th President.
+In November 2020 he defeated Donald Trump in a landslide victory (both electorally and in the popular vote) to become America's 46th President.

 - Was consistently one of the poorest members of the Senate

 - Reported a net worth of $1.5 million when he left the White House in 2016

 - Earned $11 million mainly from book advances in 2017

 - Jill Biden earns $100,000 per year as a college professor

 Joseph Robinette Biden Jr. was born on November 20th of 1942 in Scranton, Pennsylvania.
 Raised alongside three siblings in a Catholic family, Joe's family fell on hard times when he was young.
 During the 50s, his father couldn't find work in the midst of an economic decline in Scranton.
 Eventually, the family had to move to Delaware, where Joe's father became a used car salesman.